bevyengine/bevy-website/release-content/0.14/migration-guides/12163_Migrate_from_LegacyColor_to_bevy_colorColor.md

 #### Switch to `LinearRgba`

 `WireframeMaterial`, `ExtractedUiNode`, `ExtractedDirectionalLight`, `ExtractedPointLight`, `ExtractedSpotLight`, and `ExtractedSprite` now store a `LinearRgba` rather than a polymorphic `Color`.
 Furthermore, `Color` no longer implements `AsBindGroup`.
 You should store a `LinearRgba` instead to avoid conversion costs.

-#### When to use `Color`, `LinearRgba`, or a different color space

-There are a few recommendations for how to choose the right color representation:

-- If you are writing a game or some other executable, pick a color space and use it consistently throughout your project.
-Since you are the only one using your code, you can choose whichever space works best.
-- If you are writing a library or a plugin, prefer using `Color` so that downstream users may decide the color space that works best for them.
-- If you are writing low-level code that lives close to rendering, prefer `LinearRgba`.
-All colors are converted to `LinearRgba` in the end, so using it will remove any conversion costs.